 IMPORTANT: This step must be done BEFORE you file your taxes.
 Your data must be verified to ensure what you are reporting to the IRS is correct.
-If you have a multi-account file, this step must be completed for each individual account.
+This step must be completed for each individual account.

-Note: A new function within the open positions window is available.
-This will allow you to check the open positions in your data file as of any date.
+Note: You can check the open positions in your data file as of any date.
 Please click HERE for instructions.

 If the open positions do not match check the following: